-They’re more open to abuse from the public or theft—so you can, for example, provide them with emergency contact assistance.
+They’re more open to abuse from the public or theft.
+You can, for example, provide them with emergency contact assistance.

-You can also offer personal monitored alarms or attack alarms so they know, in the event of an incident, help will arrive rapidly.
+You can also offer personal monitored alarms or attack alarms.
+This is so, in the event of an incident, help will arrive rapidly.